 6 Damage Assessment

-The building structure does not appear to have suffered any visible damage as a result of the recent earthquake events.
+The building does not appear to have suffered any damage as a result of the recent earthquake events.
+A crack was observed in the concrete step on the veranda, however this appears to be historic damage.

 7 General Observations